Carfilzomib, Pomalidomide, and Dexamethasone in Treating Patients with High-Risk Multiple Myeloma

 - Participants with any significant history of non-compliance to medical regimens or unwilling or unable to comply with the instructions given to him/her by the study staff

-I. To determine the improved progression free survival (PFS) with CPD consolidation and maintenance among high-risk patients.
+I. To determine the improved progression free survival (PFS) with CPd maintenance among high-risk patients.

 II.
-To determine the best response rates (very good partial response rate [VGPR], stringent complete response [sCR] rate) with CPD consolidation and maintenance.
+To determine the best response rates (very good partial response rate [VGPR], stringent complete response [sCR] rate) with CPd maintenance.

 II.
-To evaluate the safety of the CPD combination as consolidative and maintenance regimen.
+To evaluate the safety of the CPd combination as maintenance regimen.

 III.
-To characterize safety in subjects who receive CPD consolidation and maintenance.
+To characterize safety in subjects who receive CPd maintenance.

 IV.
 To evaluate the duration of response (DOR).